Non-Hodgkin lymphoma at a glance

 Both these forms of lymphoma affect the lymphatic system, which consists of small, bean-shaped organs called lymph nodes found throughout the body.
 The largest groups of lymph nodes are located in the groin, pelvis, neck and underarms.
 These lymph nodes are composed of lymphoid tissue, lymph vessels and lymph.

 Lymph, a colorless fluid, carries white blood cells – lymphocytes that protect the body against infection – through the lymph system.
-The three types of lymphocytes are:
+The three types of lymphocytes are as follows.

 - B lymphocytes (B cells): white blood cells that form antibodies to fight bacteria.